vduarte06/mrl-docs/docs/source/reporting.rst

 There are a limited range of diagnosis you can make from a PSG exam.

-In the following example we show how a physician can diagnose a patient with Severe Obstructive Sleep Apnea (SOSA) and prescribe Continuous Positive Airway Pressure (CPAP) Therapy.
+In the following example we show how a physician can diagnose a patient with Severe Obstructive Sleep Apnea (OSA) and prescribe Continuous Positive Airway Pressure (CPAP) Therapy.

 .. code-block:: ruby

     #Conclusions:
-        Diagnosis: Diagnosis.SOSA.severe;
+        Diagnosis: Diagnosis.OSA.severe;
         Recomendatios: CPAP;
     end